 This will be the window that opens, so all we need to build is the “button” that opens this window.

-The below illustration shows what you will build in this tutorial.
-The red dots indicate tutorial steps.
+The diagram below shows what you will build in this tutorial.
+The red dots show tutorial steps.

-Before we start building, here are a few important facts about how to work with views.
+Before we start building, here are some facts about how to work with views.

 – You can design as many views as you want for a given component or assembly.